 Léo Pichon is one of the #DigitAg labelled PhDs

-Léo will defend his thesis on 13th July 2021 at 10 AM at the Institut Agro, Montpellier (Amphithéâtre Philippe Lamour – Building 9, Coeur d’école, Floor 2).
+Léo defended his thesis on 13th July 2021 at 10 AM at the Institut Agro, Montpellier (Amphithéâtre Philippe Lamour – Building 9, Coeur d’école, Floor 2).

 Development of a crowdsourcing approach adapted to agriculture specificities: the case of monitoring vine water status with the shoot growth approach